 Important Note

-The Board is not intended to be the first point of contact for employee or volunteer concerns.
+The Board is not intended to be the first point of contact for employees or volunteer concerns.
 Employees and volunteers are expected to follow the steps outlined above unless the concern directly involves the Fire Chief and cannot be resolved through earlier steps.

 Disciplinary and Dismissal Procedures

-When employee performance or conduct does not meet established standards or expectations, the NFPD may take disciplinary action deemed appropriate based on the circumstances.
+When employee performance or conduct does not meet established standards or expectations, NFPD may take disciplinary action deemed appropriate based on the circumstances.
 Disciplinary action may range from a formal discussion to termination.

 Disciplinary Meetings